fayimora/smltk/README.md

 ## Documentation
 I will do my best to write very detailed documentation as I implement this toolkit and also create a repository for examples.
-However, as this librry is ver much alpha, these examples will come a bit later when I have settled on a nice API.
+However, as this library is very much alpha, these examples will come a bit later when I have settled on a nice API.